aws-samples/the-aws-step-functions-workshop/content/module-12/step-6/index.en.md

    ![Update DDB](/static/img/module-12/ddb-wcu.png)

 :::alert{header="Important" type="warning"}
 Changing Provisioned capacity units on Amazon DynamoDB table can incur additional costs.
 Please review the [Amazon DynamoDB pricing](https://aws.amazon.com/dynamodb/pricing/) for provisioned capacity.
+We will provide instructions to delete these resources at the end of this module.
 :::

 6. Click **Save changes**.